UPPER SCHOOL

 • 3 credits in science that include physics, chemistry, and biology

-• 2 credits in the visual or performing arts
+• 2 credits in the fine arts

 INTERIM